Transparent City

-Transparent City (Os Transparentes) is a romance novel by Angolan writer Ondjaki published in 2012 by Caminho.
+Transparent City (Os Transparentes) is a novel by Angolan writer Ondjaki published in 2012 by Caminho.
 It won the José Saramago Literary Prize in 2013.
 The book was translated into English in 2018 by Stephen Henighan under Biblioasis Publishing.

 It is written as a series of vignettes into the life of the many people who inhabit the Maianga building (a residential building in the Maiainga district of Luanda) in which the protagonist lives, providing perspectives from across age and experience as to the current state of a degraded and modern Luanda.
 A common thread tying many of these stories together is that the characters are doing what they can to survive in a broken city.
 This is shown throughout novel but specifically in this moment:Luanda was boiling with people who sold, who bought to sell, who sold themselves to later go out and buy, and people who sold themselves without being able to buy anything.The aftermath of the Angolan Civil War is present throughout the entirety of the work, as Odonato bemoans the fallen state of Luanda after the war that overthrew the prior socialist government.
 This cultural trauma is shown throughout the book's writing: